bhankee/JavaScript30Days/README.md

 Learned:
 _______
 * How to use JavaScript to sort arrays and split up minutes and seconds in order to get a total value of all times.

+# Day 19
+Code needs updating for exercise.

+# Day 20
+Learned how to use built-in speech recognition in browser.

+Learned:
+_______
+* How to use JavaScript and HTML to do basic speech recognition.